 The options are the same but it takes about an hour to an hour-and-a-half less time.
 There is a shuttle from Antigua to Lake Atitlan, you can take a private car/taxi/Uber or hotel transportation, or you can drive.

 Atitlan to Antigua

 On your way back to the airport from Lake Atitlan to Guatemala City, a stop in the city of Antigua is an absolute must.
 It’s on the way, about an hour away from Guatemala City.
-The UNESCO World Heritage Center is the Spanish Colonial town filled with colorful buildings, cute restaurants and rooftops, and bustling market.
+The UNESCO World Heritage Center is a Spanish Colonial town filled with colorful buildings, cute restaurants and rooftops, and a bustling market among other interesting things to do.
+Those that are super adventurous may even wish to hike the Acatenango volcano.
 It is one of the prettiest towns I’ve seen in Latin America, reminiscent of the Walled City in Colombia and Casco Viejo in Panama.

 When you’re in Antigua, you may want to also visit Hobbitenango.
 A hobbit-themed adventure park with the Instagram-famous giant hand sculpture of Guatemala.